aliibrahim80/dalilcoin/README.md

 14M2d3UDXkkTL8AJmTUifUmAEwYo67cW2Q had a balance of 0.1 bitcoins (10000000 satoshis)

-Hence the corresponding Dalilcoin address DXpj9Qi9YM7cgZUzXTobhNCYkaY346HF8q has 0.1 fraenks (10000000000 cants).
+Hence the corresponding Dalilcoin address DXpj9Qi9YM7cgZUzXTobhNCYkaY346HF8q was airdropped 0.1 fraenks (10000000000 cants).
 The number of cants is 1000 times more than the number of satoshis since Dalilcoin has three extra digits of precision.
-(The particular addresses used here came from the Qeditas README and still contain their airdropped dalilcoin fraenks as of Dec 2018.)
+Every 730 blocks (roughly six months) the number of fraenks spendable from the airdrop halves.
+As of July 2019, DXpj9Qi9YM7cgZUzXTobhNCYkaY346HF8q has 0.05 fraenks spendable from the airdrop.
+The next airdrop halving should take place in August or September of 2019.
+(Many of the particular addresses used here came from the Qeditas README and still contain their airdropped dalilcoin fraenks as of July 2019.)

 Similarly, by Bitcoin Block 350,000 the addresses 1LvNDhCXmiWwQ3yeukjMLZYgW7HT9wCMru, 15muB9t6z5UZBCWTkTApgEUYnMZdcnumKo
 and 37GxXLE4tiFEKwsLzNGFdHyjVfUEbj6wt2 had balances of 0.0015 bitcoins (150000 satoshis).
-Consequently, the corresponding Dalilcoin addresseses have 0.0015 fraenks (150000000 cants) each.
+Consequently, the corresponding Dalilcoin addresseses was airdropped 0.0015 fraenks (150000000 cants) each, and the amount of this spendable halves every 730 blocks.
+As of July 2019, each could be spent to obtain 0.00075 fraenks.

 If the node does not have the full ledger tree, Dalilcoin may warn you that some data is missing.
 If data is missing and there are connections to peers, the node will try to request the missing data.